FrigidSec/blog/_posts/2020-09-01-dinosaurs.md

 3. Credits should be given to Author, Editors, Peers (Reviewers)

-4. Propper Citation should be given to all resources
+4. Proper Citation should be given to all resources

-5. All the work is under MIT License by Default.
+5. All the work is under `CC4.0BY` License by Default.
 The author can request if needed otherwise.

 > Complete CoC, CoE can be found @ [FrigidSec/Documents/CodeOfConduct/PublishingInBlog.pdf]()
 > All documents are 'Work in Progress' as of 31st Aug 2020